Aug 7, 2018

 "It was the best of times, it was the worst of times" ...

-The Aduino Nano, Teensy and ESP32 each contend for honors as the the microcontroller on our Test Gadget motherboard!
+The Arduino Nano, Teensy and ESP32 each contend for honors as the the microcontroller on our Test Gadget motherboard!

 Since last episode, three controllers have evolved in consideration of being THE controller on our Test Gadget motherboard ... the Arduino Nano, the Teensy, and the ESP32.
 Each has strengths and weaknesses, but why not continue to evolve our "GadgetRack" software to be used on each of those three platforms?!
 After all, software for each is developed in the standard Arduino IDE (integrated development environment) and common libraries can be shared in each sketch.

-We have been experimenting along these lines with each platform over the past month and we'll be exploring this very opportunity (or dilemma) in our CWTD program on TUESDAY at 8pm ET (0000z).
+We have been experimenting along these lines with each platform over the past month and we explore this very opportunity (or dilemma) in our CWTD program this time.

 Do you want to have a cheap, small, dedicated Gadget?
 Or would you like to have an all-inclusive Test Gadget "measurement station" on the bench?
 Or perhaps you'd like to have a network-connected Gadget using WiFi?
 Well, maybe you can have your cake and eat it too, as discussed and illustrated this month!